 If you’re planning to use public transportation, but don’t need a 24-hour ticket, you can purchase a “zapping” ticket, which allows credit to be charged to the Viva Viagem card, which can be used to pay for all public transport.
-The zapping fares are slightly less expensive than regular tickets; the metro is 1.40 euros (instead of 1.50 euros), the tram costs 1.25 euros (instead of 2.85 euros).
+The zapping fares are slightly less expensive than regular tickets; 1.34 euros instead of 1.50 euros.

 Also, zapping tickets can be used for the suburban trains or ferries (without the need to purchase another Viva Viagem card).
 This helps to avoid the long queues at the train stations.
 The Viva Viagem card can be charged with 3 euros to 40 euros at any metro ticket machine.